Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Tool Box

 A mapping torus with monodromy $\psi:S\to{}S$, denoted by $\Mcal_\psi$, can be constructed by taking the quotient $S\times[0,1]/\sim$, where we identify $(x,0)$ and $(\psi(x),1)$.
-The automorphism $\psi$ of $S$ is an element of the mapping class group $\Mod$, it is \textbf{pseudo-Anosov} if no power of $\psi$ preserves the isotopy class of any essential {\scg} on $S$.
-Thurston's hyperbolization theorem (see \cite{Thu98}) shows that the mapping torus $\Mcal_\psi$ carries a hyperbolic structure if and only if $\psi$ is pseudo-Anosov, in this case $\Mcal_{\psi}$ or simply $\Mcal$ is an oriented closed {\htm} that fibers over the circle with fiber $S$.
-Though the hyperbolic mapping tori and {\qfm}s are very different in geometry, Thurston has shown a type of the covering of the hyperbolic mapping tori arises as the limit of {\qfm}s: Let $\Mscr_\infty$ be the infinite cyclic cover of $M$ corresponding to the subgroup $\pi_1(S) \subset \pi_1(\Mcal)$, then $\Mscr_\infty$ is diffeomorphic to $S \times \R$, and it is doubly degenerated, hence it lies on the boundary of {\qf} space within $\AH(S)$.
+The automorphism $\psi$ of $S$ defines an element of the mapping class group $\Mod$, it is \textbf{pseudo-Anosov} if no power of $\psi$ preserves the isotopy class of any essential {\scg} on $S$.
+Thurston's hyperbolization theorem (see \cite{Thu98,Mcm96,Ota96,Ota01}) shows that the mapping torus $\Mcal_\psi$ carries a hyperbolic structure if and only if $\psi$ is pseudo-Anosov, in this case $\Mcal_{\psi}$ or simply $\Mcal$, is an oriented closed {\htm} that fibers over the circle with fiber $S$.
+Though the hyperbolic mapping tori and {\qfm}s are very different geometrically, Thurston has shown that a certain covering of the hyperbolic mapping tori arises as the limit of {\qfm}s: Let $\Mcal_\infty$ be the infinite cyclic cover of $\Mcal$ corresponding to the subgroup $\pi_1(S) \subset \pi_1(\Mcal)$, then $\Mcal_\infty$ is a doubly degenerated {\htm} diffeomorphic to $S \times \R$ which arises as an algebraic limit of manifolds in ${\QF}(S)$, hence it lies on the boundary of {\qf} space within $\AH(S)$.